Other SDG Initiatives

 AIESEC in HKU Presents: SDG Innovation Challenge

-Through our sponsorship as a learning partner, AIESEC ran workshops and a hack-a-ton competition around the SDGs focused on good health and well-being, quality education, and reduced inequalities.
-The SDG Innovation Challenge was open to students from any tertiary institution around the world, with teams of 4-5 students submitting a 4-page proposal and a 6-minute video pitch.
+As our learning partner, AIESEC ran workshops and a hack-a-ton competition around the SDGs focused on good health and well-being, quality education, and reduced inequalities.
+The Challenge had participants hack scalable and socially-impactful business models, open to students from any tertiary institution around the world, with teams of 4-5 students submitting a 4-page proposal and a 6-minute video pitch.

 SDG 3 Good Health and Wellbeing – Group 3: Jeong